| Resume a previously saved form

 TRANSPORTATION for Saint Paul Sites

-Partnering with Saint Paul Public Schools (SPPS) Breakthrough Twin Cities provides transportation to and from the program at Mounds Park Academy and Central High School during both the summer and school year to those students who live within the Saint Paul Public School Boundaries.
-If you do not live within those districts or if your child leaves these boundaries after being enrolled in Breakthrough Twin Cities, you will be responsible for transportation to and from the program.
+Partnering with Saint Paul Public Schools (SPPS), Breakthrough Twin Cities provides transportation to and from the program during both the summer and school year to those students who live within the SPPS District Boundaries (see map below for reference).
+If you do not live within the SPPS district or if your child leaves these boundaries after being enrolled in Breakthrough Twin Cities, you will be responsible for transportation to and from the program.

 SPPS Map